-Picture of Apian’s apiary in Bevaix Switzerland.
-The picture was made in 2012 when I started helping my grandfather and his bees.
+Picture of Apian’s apiary, in Bevaix, Switzerland.
+The picture was made, in 2012, a day when I was helping my grandfather working with his bees.
 [ID: In the middle of the picture stands a small wooden cabin surrounded by trees and green.
 The cabin’s door is open and we can see my grandfather veil.
 On the right, on top of a stone wall we can see some of the hives.
 A patchy early morning light bathes the cabin and the surrounding environment, moss is spreading on the roof slowly changing its colour.
 To give a symbolic example, it looks exactly how I imagined Thoreau’s cabin while reading Walden.]